 Tutors are the most effective if they’re supplementary to other learning methods.
 This means tutors are used in addition to other ways of learning.
-Your tutor should not be the only way you’re learning English.
+After all, you’ll probably only meet with your tutor once or twice a week.

 Before you go searching for a tutor online, you need to know what you’re looking for.

-- Where is the tutor from?
+- Where’s the tutor from?
 If you’re learning American English, you’ll probably want to find an American tutor, not a British or Australian one.

 - What gender is the tutor?
-This might not matter to you, or you might feel more comfortable speaking to someone of a specific gender (male/female).
+This might not matter to you, but if it does, you might feel more comfortable speaking to someone of a specific gender.

 - How much does the tutor charge?
 Figure out your budget for a tutor, or how much you’re willing to spend.

 - What is the tutor’s rating?
 Many of the websites in this list have rating systems, which allow students to leave tutors a review and a “grade.”
-Read some of the reviews to understand more about the tutor.
+Read some of the reviews to understand more about the tutor before booking a lesson.

 - Does the tutor offer a free or discounted first class?
 Some tutors offer sample classes.
 It’s a good way to check if you’re a good fit for each other.